elearningz/it_handbook/4 Additional Technologies/LimeSurvey.md

 # Nursing Surveys (LimeSurvey)

-Rationale info and use cases...
-TBC
+The Faculty of Nursing now has a survey tool with more funtionality than the built-in blackboard survey functionality included with your courses.
+If you are interested in accessing this tool you will first need to request an account.

+You can use this tool to create anonymous surveys, and have access to advanced features such as survey logic and branching.

+An example use of this tool could be gathering mid-term feedback from students.

 ## Request an Account

-To request an account at surveys.nursing.utoronto.ca please contact...
+To request an account at surveys.nursing.utoronto.ca please contact: it.nursing@utoronto.ca

 ## Logging In